Android-for-Python/Android-for-Python-Users/README.md

 ## Service Performance

-Unlike a Python subprocess an Android Service executes on the same core as the UI that started it (perhaps multitasking?), so the service can impact UI performance.
-Computational or I/O tasks in the service should be performed in threads.
+Like a desktop subprocess an Android Service can execute on a different core to the UI that started it, so the service can improve performance of computational tasks.

 ## p4a Service Implementation